RKlompUU/repo-cmd/README.md

 # Example usage

-In one of your git projects, add a command that launches a Dockerized postgres
+In one of your git projects, add a command (with `repo-cmd edit`) that launches a Dockerized postgres database:
-database:
 ```
 testdb)
     docker run \